csieber/yt-dataset/README.md

 Refer to [METRICS.md](METRICS.md) for a detailed description of the columns in the dataset.

+## Notebooks

+We provide the following notebooks as guideline to the dataset:

+  * [avg\_quality](notebooks/avg_quality.ipynb): How to plot network shaping to average quality

 ## CITATION

 If you are using this dataset for scientific publications, please cite the following paper: